gnehsheng/Cowboys-vs-Aliens/README.md

 # Cowboys-vs-Aliens

-A simple point and shoot game.
+A simple point and shoot game, with movement controls